- Sociology Major

 Description of research project

-The evidentiary base is original textual data collected from archives in those countries.
-These sources include letters, petitions, and complaints (from residents) and official reports (from the state).
-The study also draws from the press in each case, as well as from the secondary literature.
+The evidentiary base is original textual data collected from archives in those cities/countries.
+These sources include letters, petitions, and complaints (from residents and neighborhood association leaders) and official reports (from the state).
+The study also draws from periodicals in each case, as well as from the secondary literature.

 Description of work that will be assigned to research assistants (i.e. transcription, coding, preliminary analysis of data, etc.)

-This project is based on documentary sources.
-Duties and responsibilities may include, but are not limited to, grouping photographs of source material based on identifying information using FileMaker or similar, qualitative coding, and searching for evidence that is consistent and inconsistent with the provisional findings.
-The research assistant (RA) will be oriented and briefed on the project, and will be expected to be available for a weekly or bi-weekly meeting at a time that does not conflict with her or his coursework (included in hours worked).
+The project is based on documentary sources.
+Duties and responsibilities may include, but are not limited to, grouping photographs of source material based on identifying information using FileMaker or similar, qualitative coding, and searching for evidence that is consistent and inconsistent with the provisional findings (to be discussed at the beginning of the semester).
+The research assistant (RA) will be oriented and briefed on the project and will be expected to be available for a weekly or bi-weekly meeting at a time that does not conflict with her or his coursework (included in hours worked).

 Spanish language skills are required.

-The project’s theoretical orientation and methodological approach aligns it to “comparative-historical sociology,” an exciting area in the social sciences about which the RA can gain valuable knowledge through working on this project.
+The project’s theoretical orientation and methodological approach aligns it to “comparative-historical sociology,” an exciting area in the social sciences about which RAs can gain valuable knowledge through working on this project.

 Supervising Faculty Member (for graduate student proposals)